romulobordezani/elements/src/providers/ThemeProvider/README.md

       default: '#CCC',
     };

-    // The colors used to style the action elements. this.action = {
+    // The colors used to style the action elements like buttons, links and so on this.action = {
       active: 'rgba(0, 0, 0, 0.54)', // The color of an active action like an icon button.
       hover: 'rgba(0, 0, 0, 0.08)', // The colors of an hovered action.